googleapis/java-shared-config/README.md

 # Google Cloud Shared Build Configs

-This is the protobuf-4.x-rc test branch
+This is the protobuf-4.x-rc test branch.

 Shared Maven build configuration for Google Cloud Java client libraries.
 This is not intended for library users.